Home > Travelogues > Facts pages > Rome

 Strikes

 Strikes can be a nuisance to the traveller, but fortunately most strikes are announced in advance, so you have a chance to plan around the problem.
-See What's on in Rome for information and help in English.
-At this official website is a calendar (Calendario Scioperi Nazionali) with coming strikes.
-It is in Italian, but you can find help at What's on in Rome.
+Search for "strikes Rome" or the like.

 Where to Stay?